zeffii/Precursor/README.md

 #### How is this achieved?
 Mostly through a cascade of Regex matching, if the content of a line doesn't match a first pattern it moves on to the next candidate, till a match is found.
 In this case the line can be rewritten from shorthand to longform.
+The current level of indentation is detected and used to make sure the rewrite happens where expected.

 #### How to extend?
 An example .json is provided with the extension, it includes the two main regexs that I use to avoid writing for-loops.
 It unfortunately requires you to escape backslashed regex commands.
 This means if you need a `\S` you need to write `\\S`, the same applies to any other command that starts with a `\`, they are [listed here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp?redirectlocale=en-US&redirectslug=JavaScript%2FReference%2FGlobal_Objects%2FRegExp#Special_characters_in_regular_expressions).